cambrozak/bpl001/doc/00-lesson-plan.md

 ##Reminder for Students
 Students should now be able to load programs without issue.
 They may need to manually set the target Board and Port occassionaly.

-Write this reminder on the board at the beginning of each session:<br><br>
+Write this reminder on the board at the beginning of each session:

 **Tools > Board > Pololu A-Star 32U4**